-My oldest daughter is with us because she broke up with her boyfriend of three years and needed a place to stay.
+My oldest daughter is with us because she ended a long-term relationship and needed a place to stay.
 She is currently transitioning from working for someone else to working for herself.
 She is building an online business, which has become a big part of her daily routine.

 The power of having a routine is that it can really help alleviate the melancholy and boredom that can come into play in a situation such as this.
 It guarantees that you’ll always have something to do and provides a backbone for your mental health.
 Having a routine is something I lack, but hope to incorporate successfully in the coming weeks.

 Introvert State of Mind

 At the start of all of this, as the covid19 reality sunk in, my anxiety crept in with feelings of fear and of being trapped in my home, but going outside really helped with that, and I think changing my thought process about this whole situation has put a damper on the negative thinking.

 Instead of thinking about what I couldn’t do or where I couldn’t go, I started to consider the possibilities of what I could do.
 I thought about all the times that I’ve put something off because I just didn’t have time to do them.